 Mr Fischer was chief executive officer of Winterthur Group from 2003 to 2006 and a member of the executive board of Credit Suisse Group from 2003 to March 2007.
 He joined Credit Suisse Group from Allianz AG, where he had been a member of the management board and head of the Corporates and Markets Division.
 Prior to this, he had been a member of the executive board of Dresdner Bank AG in Frankfurt.

 Mr Fischer holds an M.A. in Finance from the University of Georgia.

-William Macaulay, aged 71 (Independent Non-Executive Director)
+Martin Gilbert, aged 62 (Independent Non-Executive Director)

-William Macaulay was appointed as an Independent Non-Executive Director in April 2011
+Martin Gilbert was appointed an Independent Non-Executive Director in May 2017.